 6. Water and snacks (Energy bars, dried fruit, jerky, etc.) – We do this for long road trips more for the convenience of not stopping every time someone wants a snack than for an emergency situation.
 It could be helpful if you are getting hangry waiting on an empty stretch of highway for a tow truck.
 Been there.
 Done that.
 On Christmas Eve.
 Not fun.

 We try to bring reusable water bottles filled with water If we know we are going to be out at festival, etc. again, more for convenience than end of the world drama.
 If I get woggy from the heat, I'd rather drink a gallon of ice cold water over a soda but that's just me.
-However dogs can get heat stroke and because we don't expect every place Lacey goes to have a complimentary dog water bowl we make sure we always have water with us for her.

 7. Bandannas – I tossed a couple of freebie bandannas in the car on a lark and didn’t realize how smart that was!
 I wear them to tie my hair back or when I sunburn the part in my hair (really and ouch!)
 Husband wears a wet one before, during, or after a run on a sweltering day.
 We used them in a pinch as napkins, place mats, and more things that I can count.